Home

 (London, UK)

-There is a "family" of wildcats; small and looking like the domestic cat.
+There is a “family” of wildcats; small and looking like the domestic cat.
 This short post is about the difference between the European and African wildcat.
-It is probably fair to say that we are still not completely sure of the significance of the differences between the African, Scottish, Spanish, Indian desert and European wildcats.
+It is probably fair to say that we are still not completely sure of the significance of the differences between the African, Scottish, Spanish, Chinese desert and European wildcats.
 It is the wildcat that domesticated itself many thousands of years ago and which is the domestic cats closest relative as a result.

 The African wildcat in the video looks very much like a domestic cat.
 Perhaps he/she is a hybrid.
 He also acts like a domestic cat running away from the noisy guinea fowl.
 The Scottish wildcat is more cobby and thick set because of the cold environment I suspect.